-About | Registration | Hotel & Travel | Call for Proposals | Business Partners | Business Partner Resources
+About | Registration Schedule | Scholarships | Keynote Speakers | Hotel & Travel | Call for Proposals | Justify Your Attendance | FAQ

 2025 Fall Workshop Call for Proposals

-About & Submission Forms
+About & the Submission Form

 The SACUBO Professional Development Committee invites you unmask bold new ideas and submit a proposal for the SACUBO Fall Workshop on October 29–31, 2025 in New Orleans, Louisiana.
 The theme for this year's event is "Unmasking Innovation: Revealing the Future of Higher Education."